rad73/web-automation-2017/README.md

 Like Home Assistant, it can be launched whenever Python is available (Version 2 as well as 3).

-Being a late to the party, Kibitzr doesn't try to have all possible integrations built-in.
+Being late to the party, Kibitzr doesn't try to have all possible integrations built-in.
-Instead, it can be hooked to Zapier, or any other web automation provider for missing parts.
+Instead, it can be hooked to Zapier or any other web automation provider for missing parts.

 Another strong aspect of Kibitzr is support for browser automation through Selenium scripts or simplified form filling (which covers most use cases).

 ## How to choose the right solution?

-There is no silver bullet, and each solution has it's pros and cons.
+There is no silver bullet, and each solution has its pros and cons.

 Try this flowchart